Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Results

-For $|\uparrow\uparrow\rangle$ taken as the initial state the probability is presented in Fig. \ref{fig3}(e).
-At the left part of the map we observe increasing probability in the background in function of $B$ due to spin relaxation that results in spontaneous lifting of spin blockade.
-At $B=0.1$ T the phonon relaxation to singlet (0,2) from $|\uparrow,\uparrow\rangle$ stops as the latter becomes the ground state -- the background of the plot shows nearly zero (0,2) occupation probability.
-However we observe several resonance lines with increased probability.
-The resonance line ($\vartriangle$) corresponds to the spin rotation in the left dot ($|\uparrow,\uparrow\rangle\rightarrow|\downarrow,\uparrow\rangle$) accompanied by the phonon mediated relaxation to the $|\bullet, \downarrow\uparrow-\uparrow\downarrow\rangle$ singlet which results in an increase of the $(0,2)$ occupation probability -- see Fig. \ref{fig3}(a) where we present the probability $|c_n|^2$ of finding the system in the $n$'th state during the time evolution.
+For $|\uparrow\uparrow\rangle$ taken as the initial state the averaged (0,2) occupation probability is presented in Fig. \ref{fig5}(e).
+At the left part of the map we observe increasing probability in the background as a function of $B$ due to spin relaxation that results in spontaneous lifting of spin blockade.
+At $B=0.1$ T the phonon mediated SO relaxation to singlet (0,2) from $|\uparrow,\uparrow\rangle$ stops as the latter becomes the ground state -- the background of the plot shows nearly zero (0,2) occupation probability.
+However we observe several resonance lines with an increased probability.
+The resonance line ($\vartriangle$) corresponds to the spin rotation in the left dot ($|\uparrow,\uparrow\rangle\rightarrow|\downarrow,\uparrow\rangle$) accompanied by the phonon mediated relaxation to the $|\bullet, \downarrow\uparrow-\uparrow\downarrow\rangle$ singlet which results in an increase of the $(0,2)$ occupation probability -- see Fig. \ref{fig5}(a) where we present the probability $|c_n|^2$ of finding the system in the $n$'th state during the time evolution.
 The ($\lozenge$) transition is related to the spin rotation in the right dot which is much less effective due to presence of the AC electric field only in the left dot and high interdot barrier which results in a narrow resonance line.
-The bottom line marked with ($\square$) corresponds to the direct transition to the $(0,2)$ singlet that involves charge reconfiguration between the dots -- see Fig. \ref{fig3}(b).
+The bottom line marked with ($\square$) corresponds to the direct transition to the $(0,2)$ singlet that involves charge reconfiguration between the dots -- see Fig. \ref{fig5}(b).
 Note that line of increased probability due to $|\uparrow,\uparrow\rangle\rightarrow|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle$ transition is not observed for $B<0.1$ T as in this region the spin relaxation of the triplet results in its fast deexcitation to the ground state with rate that exceeds the EDSR transition.

-In Figs. \ref{fig3}(f), (g) one can observe mainly nonzero (0,2) occupation probabilities due to fast spin-conserving relaxation of $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$ to the $|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle$ state as discussed previously.
-In fact this relaxation is fast enough that one can observe lines of lowered probability when the system already relaxes into singlet (0,2) and is driven back to one of the excited states.
+In Figures \ref{fig5}(f,g) one finds nonzero (0,2) occupation probabilities due to fast spin-conserving relaxation of $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$ to the $|\bullet,\downarrow\uparrow-\uparrow\downarrow\rangle$ state as discussed previously.
+In fact this relaxation is fast enough that one can observe lines of lowered probability when the system already relaxed into singlet (0,2) is driven back to one of the excited states.